About Writing at PhilaU

 Within all aspects of the Writing Program, effort is made to develop approaches that require students and faculty to focus on improving the quality of the processes as well as the final products of their intellectual work.

 Faculty: Writing Across the Curriculum consultants are available to assist faculty with writing assignment design, assessment strategies, and other topics on demand.
 In addition, the consultants facilitate faculty development seminars and lead in-class writing workshops for students.
-Further, this website offers faculty writing resources.

 Director of the Writing Program